 The Real Person is a composite of many qualities.
 He or she enjoys and cherishes relationships with other human beings.
 Real People are sometimes selfish, but just as often they are caring, trusting and selfless.
 They work not only to make money for themselves but also to benefit others.

 Why we do we create personas like Yunus’ Capitalist Man?
 Can we fix economic inequality simply by focusing on the Real Person opposed to the made up Capitalist Man?
 Yunus seems to say no because the capitalist system serves the Capitalist Man more than anything.
+I wonder if we have a capitalist education system that serves the capitalist student more than others.

 Chapter 2 of A World of Three Zeroes: the new economics of zero poverty, zero unemployment, and zero carbon emissions lays out Yunus’ experience in tackling problems, specifically for the poor, by creating a business that is meant to solve the problem for people above all else.
 On page 31 social business is defined as, “Social business is about using creativity to solve human problems in a sustainable way.”
 And this definition leads the book into a discussion of how social businesses can create the 3 zeros.
 The 1st zero is zero poverty.
 Chapter 3 presents the many recent challenges economic systems have faced, especially since the 2008 financial collapse.
 Another metaphor is presented to demonstrate the challenges the capitalist system creates on page 49.